cnexcale/nextflow-ignite-setup/README.md

 `distribute-nextflow.sh` will handle remote host resolution, possible cleanup prior to setup and executing the setup script.

+# Full setup

+For full setup tutorial please see `full-setup/nf-ignite-setup.md` for required steps and preparation to setup an Ignite based nextflow pipeline run.

 # Note

 The distribution and setup script execution require and assume `ssh` access to remote hosts.